Skip to main content

 How long does Beyfortus (nirsevimab) last?

-What's the difference between Beyfortus (nirsevimab) and Synagis (palivizumab)?
+What's the difference between Synagis and Beyfortus?

-Both Beyfortus (nirsevimab) and Synagis (palivizumab) are injections that helps prevent illness from RSV infection.
-But they're approved for different situations.
-Beyfortus (nirsevimab) can be given to all newborns and infants during their first RSV season, and to children up to 24 months old at risk for severe illness in their second RSV season.
-Synagis (palivizumab) is only approved for children born premature (early) and are ages 6 months and younger at the start of the RSV season, and children up to 24 months old who have certain medication conditions.
-Both medications are injected into the muscle, but the dosing is different.
-Beyfortus (nirsevimab) is injected into the muscle once at the start of the RSV season, while Synagis (palivizumab) is injected every month throughout the RSV season.
+Beyfortus (nirsevimab) and Synagis (palivizumab) are both injections that help protect babies and infants from getting very sick from RSV.
+But they're used in different situations.
+Beyfortus is for all newborns and infants during their first RSV season.
+It can also be given to children up to 24 months old for their second RSV season if they're at high risk.
+Synagis is only approved for babies who were born premature (early) and are 6 months or younger when RSV season starts.
+It's also for children up to 24 months old who have certain health problems.
+How often the injection is given into the muscle is also different for each medication.
+Beyfortus (nirsevimab) is given just once at the start of the RSV season.
+But Synagis is given every month during the season.
+Talk to a pediatrician to compare the two medication and see which one is right for your child.

 GoodRxEducationalIcon